Academic Catalog

 HNRS 2176 Acting for Everyone 3 Credits (3)

 To provide fundamental training in acting techniques, including stage voice and movement, improvisation, ensemble building, characterization, emotion exploration and basic performance analysis.
-The course will provide a correlation between theatre skills and everyday life skills and seek to encourage an appreciation for the art of theatre.
+The course will provide a correlation between theatre skills and everyday "life" skills and seek to encourage an appreciation for the art of theatre.

 Learning Outcomes